Butterfly & Dragonfly Class (Reception) 2022 - 2023

 Reading at Home

 Please listen to your child read their reading book as much as possible alongside other story books.
-Remember their read on the GoRead App.
+Remember to log these in their reading diary.

 Remind them to bring their reading book into school everyday in their book bag.